Withdrawal of Joe Biden from the 2024 United States presidential election: Biden's withdrawal and replacement

 Biden's announcement "was met with a rash of statements from Democrats praising his leadership.
 It also set off a palpable wave of relief among many in the party, including those who feared that his staying on the ticket could jeopardize the party’s chances in down-ballot races".
 California Gov. Gavin Newsom called Biden "'an extraordinary, history-making president — a leader who has fought hard for working people and delivered astonishing results for all Americans'", adding that Biden would "'go down in history as one of the most impactful and selfless presidents'".
 In contrast, Republican House Speaker Mike Johnson responded, "'If Joe Biden is not fit to run for president, he is not fit to serve as President.
 He must resign the office immediately'".

-Nearly 30 minutes after he withdrew his candidacy, Biden endorsed Vice President Kamala Harris for president.
-Biden is the first incumbent president since Lyndon B. Johnson in 1968 to withdraw from a reelection race.
+Nearly 30 minutes after he withdrew from the race, Biden immediately endorsed Vice President Kamala Harris to replace him in his place as the party's presidential nominee.
+Biden is the first incumbent president since Lyndon B. Johnson in 1968 to withdraw from the race.

 On July 24, 2024, in his first appearance since withdrawing from the presidential race, Biden explained his decision.
 Speaking from the Oval Office, he stated that his reason was the "defense of democracy".
 Addressing the presidential campaigns, he remarked, "America's going to have to choose between moving forward or backward, between hope and hate, between unity and division".

 Biden's pledged delegates were released by virtue of his exit from the race.
 In a survey of delegates by the Associated Press on July 22, 2024, Harris became the presumptive Democratic presidential nominee after receiving pledges from more than half of the delegates.

-On August 5, 2024, Harris was certified as the Democratic presidential nominee after securing the support of 99% of delegates voting in a virtual roll call.
+On August 5, 2024, Harris officially become the party's presidential nominee after securing the support of 99% of delegates voting in a virtual roll call.